-We also create pathways that support limiting or disempowering beliefs that we may have created in the moment of trauma.
+Our brain also creates neural pathways that support limiting or disempowering beliefs that may have been created in a moment of trauma.

-Conditions like phobias and PTSD (post-traumatic stress syndrome) exist because the brain creates a feedback loop that builds and enhances neural pathways.
+Conditions like phobias and PTSD (post-traumatic stress disorder) exist because the brain creates a feedback loop that builds and enhances neural pathways.

-The technique is so powerful that it has been used with genocide victims in Rwanda and Bosnia, for disaster victims in Hait and is used by a trainer of the British Special Forces in the Congo and with U.S. soldiers returning with PTSD panic attacks from the battlefield.
+Emotional freedom techniques are so powerful that they’ve been used with genocide victims in Rwanda and Bosnia, for disaster victims in Haiti, by a trainer of the British Special Forces in the Congo, and with U.S. soldiers returning with PTSD panic attacks from the battlefield.

 How to Use EFT Tapping Therapy

-The first part of the tapping protocol is to close your eyes, focus on the fear, anxiety, emotion, pain, or belief that you wish to release, and then determine on a scale of 1 to 10, 10 being high, how intense the feeling or belief is.
+The first part of the tapping therapy protocol is to close your eyes, focus on the fear, anxiety, emotion, pain, or belief that you wish to release, and then determine on a scale of 1 to 10—10 being high—how intense the feeling or belief is.